 Again get in touch with us and we can advise you.

 We offer four different types of game board, these include Pandora Box 6 (1,300 in 1); Retropie; Standard PC - Hyperspin (9,000 in 1) or an Upgraded PC - Hyperspin (9,000 in 1).

 Each of the boards has different menus and different games lists.
 The more expensive boards have more games.
 The Hyperspin boards run on a Windows PC and allows you to connect devices like trackballs and light guns.

 We supply the only light gun on the market at the moment.
 It's called Aimtrak and it uses IR technology like the Nintendo Wii.

 Delivery is kerb side but everything is secure inside so you can lift it into place with 2 people.
 The arcade machine weighs between 60-100kg.

 Yes all arcade machines use an IEC socket and provided cable.
 They will plug into any household socket using the same style cable as a computer.
 It's called a kettle lead.

 No you won’t need coins, however we can fit a coin mechanism if you would like.
-Customers either would like these for the “feeling” or to make money in a pub or other place of business, There is an additional cost to install.
+Customers like these either for the “feeling” or to make money in a pub or other place of business.
+Please note, there is an additional cost to install the mechanism.

 All machines can have the coin mechanism installed except the 24 inch machines.
 If you don't have a coin mechanism installed then the machine is set to free play or you have a “credit” button on the hyperspin machines.